 Have you ever wondered how our current calendar came into existence?
 Have you read the Bible and found the months different from the calendar hanging on your wall?
 Join me as we walk back in time to discover how time was measured in the Bible.

-In Genesis 1:2, God established the definition of a day, beginning at sunset and going to the next sunset.
+First, in Genesis 1:2, God established the definition of a day, beginning at sunset and going to the next sunset.
 The only day named in the Bible is the Sabbath.
-All other days of the week are named in relation to the Sabbath–the first day after Sabbath, the second day, the third day, leading up to the seventh day or Sabbath.
+All other days of the week are named in relation to the Sabbath.
 God blessed the Sabbath day and set it aside as a holy day for His people.

 Like days, biblical months are numbered with an occasional mention of a name.
 When God brought the children of Israel out of Egypt, He reset their calendar to begin in the springtime (Exodus 12:2).
 In order to keep the calendar aligned with the proper season, 7 times in every 19 years, a month is added to the calendar.
 The month of Adar in leap years covers two months, Adar 1 and Adar 2, and in normal years there is just one month of Adar.